-Thousands of Russians rally to demand free elections
+Russians demand free elections in Moscow, defying protest ban

-MOSCOW (Reuters) - Thousands of Russians took to the streets of central Moscow on Saturday to demand free elections to the capital’s city legislature on Sept.
+MOSCOW (Reuters) - A few thousand Russians took to the streets of central Moscow on Saturday to demand free elections to the capital’s city legislature on Sept.
 8, defying a ban which has been enforced with violent detentions during previous protests.

 Weeks of demonstrations over elections for the city legislature have turned into the biggest sustained protest movement in Russia since 2011-2013, when protesters took to the streets against perceived electoral fraud.

-Chanting “Russia will be free!” and “This is our city!”, up to 2,000 protesters marched through one of Moscow’s thoroughfares.
+Chanting “Russia will be free!” and “This is our city!”, protesters marched through one of Moscow’s thoroughfares.
+Reuters witnesses estimated their number at a few thousand, while Moscow police said only 750 attended the event, which has not been sanctioned by the government, making it illegal.

-The demonstrators have been demanding that opposition-minded candidates be allowed to stand in the election after they were prevented from being put on the ballot.
-Protesters are now also calling for the release of activists detained over earlier rallies.
+The demonstrators have been demanding that opposition candidates be allowed to stand in the election.
+Around 30 of them - mostly running as independents - have been dropped from the race by the election commission which said they had too many fake voter signatures.

 “If we stop going out (and protesting) there will be no hope left at all,” said protester Alexandra Rossius, 23.